 It is likely that there was a Saxon building before the Norman Church was built by the Lords of Tremodrett.
 The Norman Church was largely rebuilt in the 14th century and restored in 1820-2 and again in 1890.

-Non-Conformist.
-There was a large Wesleyan Methodist chapel, with a cemetery adjoining, in the Churchtown; it was built in 1833.
+- Non-Conformist.
+There was a large Wesleyan Methodist chapel at Chapel Road, Roche, with a cemetery adjoining, in the Churchtown; it was built in 1833.
 There were Bible Christian chapels as Tresease, Tremonds, Tregoss, Belovely, and Mount Pleasant; at the last named place there is also a cemetery.

 The parish of Roche has been in the Registration District of St Austell continuously from 1st July 1837.
 There were sub-districts at Fowey, Grampound, Mevagissey and St Austell, but these have now been abolished.
 Parishes within the district are: Creed, Fowey, Gorran, Grampound, Mevagissey, Roche, St. Austell, St. Blazey, St. Dennis, St. Ewe, St. Mewan, St. Michael Carhays, St. Sampson, St. Stephen in Brannel, Tywardreath.

 The Superintendant Registrar can be contacted at: 12 Carlyon Road, St Austell, PL25 4LD.
 Tel: 01726 68974.
 Fax: 01726 68974.

 - Blizzard in the West (from ArchiveCDBooks) limited look-ups is also on offer from the OPC.